james-sciortino/dna-get-interface-report/readme.md

 ---

 # Purpose
-**The purpose of this code is to assist network engineers to programatically generate an interface capacity report for fabric-enabled switches in the DNA Center Inventory.**
+**The purpose of this code is to assist network engineers to programatically generate an interface capacity report for Fabrc Edge switches in the DNA Center Inventory.**

 Note:
 - You can update regular expressions within the code to get more accurate reports on different model types.